HL7/cqf-recommendations/pages/documentation-approach-01-main-page.md

 ---
 # **Clinical Practice Guidelines - Approach**

-The approach section to this implementation guide describes how a guideline developers, informaticians (knowledge engineers and others), and implementers of computable representations of guidelines can collaborate across the lifecycle of guideline-directed care and related activities (clinical decision support, quality measurement, case reporting, continuous improvement), leveraging existing standards-based approaches.
+The approach section to this implementation guide describes how guideline developers, informaticians (knowledge engineers and others), and implementers of computable representations of guidelines can collaborate across the lifecycle of guideline-directed care and related activities (clinical decision support, quality measurement, case reporting, continuous improvement), leveraging existing standards-based approaches.

 # Overview of Approach